-If the parties agreed that, prior to filing a claim before a Court, an ADR method must be exhausted, it has to be complied with.
+If the parties agree that, prior to filing a claim before a Court, an ADR method must be exhausted, it must be complied with.
 If this is not done, the affected party may raise it in the statement of defence before the Court, which may result in the dismissal of the action.